TWO THUMBS UP!

 A STARTLING PERFORMANCE BY PIERCE BROSNAN

-THE MATADOR, a sleazy professional hit man (Pierce Brosnan), lonely and self-disgusted, shares a few drinks with a married working stiff (Greg Kinnear) in a Mexico City hotel bar.
+In Richard Shepard’s THE MATADOR, a sleazy professional hit man (Pierce Brosnan), lonely and self-disgusted, shares a few drinks with a married working stiff (Greg Kinnear) in a Mexico City hotel bar.
 Shepard, a TV and indie-film veteran, is good at casual meetings and the dynamics of social loathing—when the assassin, eager to impress the square, discusses what he does for a living, the married man is appalled by his cynicism and his violence, but he’s also turned on by it.
 The movie features a startling performance by Pierce Brosnan.
 Wearing a scraggly mustache, unshaven, a little out of shape, a fellow who laughs at his own sour jokes, Brosnan suggests the dark-shadowed side of all those swank men of the world he has played for the past twenty years.
 We seem to be seeing a glamorous movie star in a cracked, filthy mirror, and, for us, as for Kinnear’s regular guy, it’s a bruising encounter.

 -- David Denby, The New Yorker